IBM/cics-bundle-gradle/README.md

     ```gradle
     version '1.0.0'
     ```
-1. Add Java-based dependencies to the bundle by adding them to the `dependencies` block using the `cicsBundle` configuration.
+1. Add Java-based bundle parts to the bundle by adding them to the `dependencies` block using the `cicsBundle` configuration.
-    * To include a dependency produced by the bundle project itself, e.g. when you are converting an existing Java project into a CICS bundle, use the `files` notation, and specify the name of the task which produces the bundlepart archive, e.g. `jar`, `war`, or `ear`.
+    * If using the standalone project option: To include the bundle part produced by the project, use the `files` notation, and specify the name of the task which produces the bundle part archive, e.g. `jar`, `war`, or `ear`.
         ```gradle
         dependencies {
             cicsBundle files(war)
         }
         ```
-    * To include a dependency produced by a different local project, use the `project` notation with the `archives` configuration, and specify the path to the local project.
+    * If using the multi-part project option: To include a bundle part produced by a separate Gradle module, use the `project` notation with the `archives` configuration, and specify the path to the module.
         ```gradle
         dependencies {
-            cicsBundle project(path: ':path-to-other-project', configuration: 'archives')
+            cicsBundle project(path: ':path-to-other-module', configuration: 'archives')
         }
         ```
-    * To include a dependency hosted in a remote repository such as Maven Central, use the default `module` notation, using any of the permitted formats.
+    * To include a bundle part hosted in a remote repository such as Maven Central, use the default `module` notation, using any of the permitted formats.
         ```gradle
         dependencies {
             // Map notation